simon-ritchie/apysc/docs_src/source/sprite.md

 <iframe src="static/sprite_move_instances_simultaneously/index.html" width="250" height="250"></iframe>

-The subsequent pages will explain the other interfaces, such as the `add_child` interface.
+The subsequent pages explain the other interfaces, such as the `add_child` interface.

 ## See also